cambridge-ceu/csd3/systems/ceuadmin.md

     htslib/               metal_updated/                qctool_v1.4-linux-x86_64/     raremetal_BPGen/   snptest_2.5.4_beta3/
     ```

-    A grep of recent add-ons in the Genetics category is as follows,
+    A grep of recent add-ons in the Genetics/Proteomics category is as follows,

     | Date       | Add.ons                     | Category            |
     | :--------- | :-------------------------- | :------------------ |